astronnerd/chatliteio/README.md

 ChatLite.io - Real Time Node Socket.io Multi-Client Chat App!

 # how to use on local?
-  - clone the repo on local
+  - clone the repo on local.
-  - npm start into both client & server side
+  - npm start into both client & server directories.
   - open on multiple windows/tabs on the local to chat with them!

 # update
-  - facing CORS issue on deployment
+  - facing CORS issue on deployment.
   - will fix & get it liva asap so that anyone can use it!